KULC Academic Accommodation for New Parents

 The specific provisions of this accommodation period will be determined through consultation between the student, advisors, and departmental officers.
 During this accommodation period, students will continue to be enrolled at their established academic status (i.e., full-time or part-time) and retain all benefits of such status.
 This is not a leave of absence because the student remains enrolled, continues to pay tuition, and is expected to return as soon as possible to academic work.

 The academic accommodation period may be granted as a brief period free from academic responsibilities, a revised academic, research, or clinical schedule, or a combination of these.
 This policy provides academic accommodation only.
-It does not alter or modify the university's employment policies concerning paid or unpaid time off.
+It does not alter or modify the University's employment policies concerning paid or unpaid time off.
 Students employed on campus should consult with their employers if they need to request time off from work.

-- New parents who arrange for an academic accommodation period may also request a one-semester extension of graduate program and Graduate Studies requirements, time limits, academic work, and milestones (including, but not limited to, Master's Exams and Comprehensive Exams).
+- New parents who arrange for an academic accommodation period may also request a one-semester (1-semester) extension of their graduate program and Graduate Studies requirements, time limits, academic work, and milestones (including, but not limited to, Master's Exams and Comprehensive Exams).
 Students should consult with their Directors of Graduate Studies (DGSes) to determine whether this extension is necessary and to specify the date on which it begins.
 If a student wants this extension, the student must notify the department of the extension request no later than the date on which the student returns from the academic accommodation period.
-Departments will submit this extension request for approval by their School or College.
+Departments will submit this extension request for approval by their school or College.